Continuing an Educational Mission

-The Nation's first Challenger Learning Center opened August 25, 1988 at the Houston Museum of Natural Science.
+The Nation's first Expedition Center opened August 25, 1988 at the Houston Museum of Natural Science.
 It was the first of an international network of over 45 Challenger Learning Centers.
 HMNS opened a second Challenger Center at the George Observatory in Brazos Bend State Park in 1992.
 The network serves to keep the spirit of the crew alive, not as a memorial carved out of stone, but as a memorial etched in the lives of the students from around the world who discover the thrill of learning every day.

 The idea for the first mission, Rendezvous with Haley's Comet, is based on the training the Challenger Shuttle astronauts received at the Houston Museum of Natural Science just one month before the Challenger accident.
 The Museum staff had been training the astronauts to find Haley's Comet in the Burke Baker Planetarium at HMNS and felt that a voyage to study the comet was an appropriate way to "continue the mission.”
 HMNS premiered the Haley’s Comet mission and has since helped to develop the missions Return the Moon, Voyage to Mars, and Operation: LEAPFROG, the hybrid mission.

-In 2002 the Challenger Center at HMNS was completely remodeled and renovated.
+In 2002 the Expedition Center at HMNS was completely remodeled and renovated.
 Mission Control was given a new streamlined, high tech look while the flight simulator kept its classic style, unique among the network of 45 Challenger Learning Centers.
 The most up-to-date technology was used throughout, including flat screen plasma monitors, video projection, and the latest in computer technology.

-Today, the Challenger Center offers missions to groups of all kinds including school field trips, scout groups, and birthday parties.
+Today, the Expedition Center offers missions to groups of all kinds including school field trips, scout groups, and birthday parties.
 This unique experience uses space exploration to fuel the imagination and get participants excited about doing science in the classroom and as a career.
-The Challenger Center is a tool for teachers to help them work on teamwork, problem-solving, critical thinking, and processing information with their students.
+The Expedition Center is a tool for teachers to help them work on teamwork, problem-solving, critical thinking, and processing information with their students.
 The program creates a motivation for learning science after the field trip and fosters a sense of accomplishment in students.